sakarias/applescript/README.md

 #Apple Scripts

-I write som small Apple Scripts to make my life some what easier.
+I write some small Apple Scripts to make my life somewhat easier.
 Here is some of them.